How to Properly Clean for Novel Coronavirus

 Cleaning Your Phone

 For anyone with an iPhone, Apple recommends using a 70 percent isopropyl alcohol wipe or Clorox Disinfecting Wipes to gently wipe the exterior surfaces of your iPhone.
 Do not use bleach.
-Samsung has not commented on whether wipes are a good way to clean.
+Samsung has not commented on whether wipes are a good way to clean your phone.

 And don't forget the phone case.
 This can also be cleaned with a disinfecting wipe.